 What Is The Breast Augmentation Procedure?

-Our Washington DC breast augmentation surgery is performed on an outpatient basis with general anesthesia.
+Our breast augmentation in Washington, D.C. is performed on an outpatient basis with general anesthesia.
 Your breast area will be marked in an upright position before entering the operating room.
 If you have inverted nipples, this can also be addressed in your surgery.

 What is Recovery Like?